 4. How much protein does a teenager need?

 On average, boys need 52 grams, and girls need 46 grams of protein daily (3).
-However, the requirements may vary based on a child’s height, weight, and the activities they take part in.
+However, the requirements may vary based on a child’s height, body weight, and the activities they take part in.

 5. Can protein powder make my child taller?